 - Consult with legal personnel for the claims process

-- Negotiate settlements with policyholder
+- Negotiate settlements with the policyholder

-- Authorize claims payment
+- Authorize claims payments

 Note: Most adjusters work in claims related to property, automobile, life, and health insurance.